seqeralabs/nf-k8s-best-practices/README.md

 ### Preparing your pipeline for Kubernetes

 You will most likely not need to add any k8s-specific settings to your pipeline to make it work with k8s.
 Most of the work is just publishing and containerizing your pipeline, which is a good practice on its own.
 Preparing for k8s is more about configuring your k8s cluster to work with Nextflow, that is, providing a PVC and a service account with appropriate privileges.
+Check out the [nf-tower-k8s](https://github.com/seqeralabs/nf-tower-k8s) repo for more guidance on cluster preparation.
+Although it is primarily for Tower users, it covers the same prerequisites for running Nextflow on K8s.

 ### Accessing your PVC

 Nextflow and all of its tasks store everything on your PVC.
 You can use `nextflow kuberun login -v <pvc>` to browse your PVC for debugging purposes.
 This command is simply a shortcut for creating a pod with the PVC attached.
-Alternatively, you can just exec into any running workflow pod, for example `kubectl exec -it <run-name> – bash`.
+Alternatively, you can just exec into any running workflow pod, for example `kubectl exec -it <pod-name> –- bash`.

 ### Using kuberun

-Launching pipelines with kuberun is convenient, but it is experimental and should only be used for testing.
-For example, some workflow variables such as “$baseDir” will not work with kuberun when used in a config file, even when the config file is in the pipeline repository.
-You also cannot run local pipeline scripts with kuberun, the pipeline must be available from a Git registry.
-You can provide a local config file, in which case kuberun will provide the config file to the submitter pod as a ConfigMap.
+Launching pipelines with `kuberun` is convenient, but __it is experimental and should only be used for testing__.
+Here are just a few known issues and limitations with `kuberun` (at the time of writing):
+- Implicit variables like `$baseDir` and function definitions are not recognized, even if defined in the repository's config file (nextflow-io/nextflow#1050)
+- Some config settings may not be applied, e.g. `k8s.serviceAccount` (nextflow-io/nextflow#2266)
+- Pipelines must be available from a Git repository, local pipelines cannot be tested

-In cases where kuberun doesn’t work for you, you can always get around it by either (1) creating your own submitter pod (like a head node on a HPC system) or (2) using an external service to manage workflows (i.e. Nextflow Tower).
-See [this example](https://github.com/SystemsGenetics/kube-runner/blob/master/kube-run.sh) for how to create your own submitter node for launching workflows.
+In cases where `kuberun` doesn’t work for you, you can always get around it by either (1) creating your own workflow pod (like a head node on a HPC system) or (2) using an external service to manage workflows (i.e. Nextflow Tower).
+In fact, I created a script called [kuberun.sh](./kuberun.sh) that does essentially the same thing as `nextflow kuberun`, but avoids some of the issues that `kuberun` has.

 ### Scheduler warnings